Financial-Times/Financial-Times-es-readme-template-public/spec.md

 - Use http://shields.io or a similar service to create and host the images.
 - Add the [Standard Readme badge](https://github.com/RichardLitt/standard-readme#badge) if your README follows these guidelines.

+### Table of Contents
+**Status:** Required; optional for READMEs shorter than 100 lines.

+**Requirements:**
+- Must link to all Markdown sections in the file.
+- Must start with the next section; do not include the title or Table of Contents headings.
+- Must be at least one-depth: must capture all `##` headings.

+**Suggestions:**
+- May capture third and fourth depth headings.
+If it is a long ToC, these are optional.

 ### Short Description
 **Status:** Required.